viktormiok/featureSelection4multiOmicsIntegration/README.md

 Feature Selection for Multi-Omics Data Integration

 # Abstract
-Multi-omics data are collections of data from various categories of biomolecules belonging to a single sample or individual, collected using different techniques for each type of biomolecule.
+Multi-omics data are collections of data from various categories of biomolecules belonging to a single sample or individual, collected using different techniques for each type of biomolecule.
 Multi-omics data have become ubiquitous thanks to the advancement of biomolecular research technologies, but many statistical methods remain on single-omics data analysis, which leads to a poor overall understanding of complex biological processes.
 In